Oslandia/workshop-qwc2/workshop.md

 * Uses the same rendering engine as QGIS Desktop
 * Maps are created and designed with QGIS Desktop

-QGIS Server doesn't have a User Interface (but it could be configured with QGIS Desktop).
 QGIS Server is a program that can respond to OGC requests (WMS, WFS and WMTS).
+QGIS Server doesn't have a User Interface, but it works with QGIS projects created using QGIS Desktop.

 Also it is to be noted that QGIS Server doesn't know about the HTTP protocol, so it is required to run a web server, such as NGINX and Apache, to translate HTTP requests to CGI or FastCGI requests